CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab07.md

 ### Task 2: Deploy models

-In this lab, you'll evaluate the performance of a gpt-4o-mini model.
-You'll also use a gpt-4o model to generate AI-assisted evaluation metrics.
+In this task, you’ll deploy two models in your Azure AI Foundry project: gpt-4.1 and gpt-4.1-mini .
+The gpt-4.1 model will be used to generate AI-assisted evaluation metrics, while the gpt-4.1-mini model will be the one you evaluate for performance.

 1. In the pane on the left for your project, in the My assets section, select the **Models + endpoints (1)** page.